Saturday, October 31, 2009

 And I took the one less traveled by

-And that has made all the difference.
-Poetry in my Backyard
+And Poetry in my Backyard

 One of my favorite places to go in my neighborhood is the mountain behind my home.
 When I hike up there, two poems by Robert Frost come to mind.
 The first one: